ory/docs/docs/ecosystem/software-architecture-philosophy.md

 moment’s notice.
 This facilitates fast elastic scaling, rapid deployment of code or config changes, and robustness of production deploys.

-The Ory stack strives to minimize startup time, taking no more than a few milliseconds to be ready.
+The Ory stack strives to minimize startup time, taking no more than milliseconds to be ready.
 The processes shut down gracefully when they receive a SIGTERM signal from the process manager.
 For a web process, graceful shutdown is achieved by ceasing to listen on the service port (thereby refusing any new requests), allowing any current requests to finish, and then exiting.
-Implicit in this model is that HTTP requests are short (no more than a few seconds), or in the case of long polling, the client should seamlessly attempt to reconnect when the connection is lost.
+Implicit in this model is that HTTP requests are short (no more than a several seconds), or in the case of long polling, the client should seamlessly attempt to reconnect when the connection is lost.